 What happens when I donate land, property or shares to charity?

 If you donate land, property or shares in another limited company to a charitable organisation, you might end up paying less Corporation Tax.
-But it’s important to note that you can’t claim on gifts or sales of shares in your own company.
+But it’s important to note that you can’t claim gifts or sales of shares in your own company.

 The UK Government also advises that you should contact the charity in question to make sure they can accept your gift before you try to donate or deduct the expense from your company profits.